woxiangquca/secret_material/Issue/society.md

 >28
 >**The surest indicator of a great nation is represented not by the achievements of its rulers, artists, or scientists, but by the general welfare of its people.**

-## position: generally by the achievements of its rulers, artists
+## position: generally by the achievements of its rulers, artists, or scientists

+    1 pos:only rulers,leaders cannot be considered a great nat

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk3Mzc5MjI5MSw0OTE4MDMzNDAsLTc1MD
+eyJoaXN0b3J5IjpbMTY2NDU3ODA1OCw0OTE4MDMzNDAsLTc1MD
 cxMzg0OF19
 -->